niklas2902/py4godot-examples/truck_town/README.md

 # Truck Town

-This is a demo implementing different types of trucks of varying complexity using vehicle physics.
+This is a port of the VehicleBody3D from https://github.com/godotengine/godot-demo-projects/tree/master/3d/truck_town

 Controls: